Archiving an issue

 - In Jira Software, archived issues will also disappear from the Scrum and Kanban boards and backlogs.

-- In Jira Service Desk, archived issues will also disappear from the customer portal, queues, and all other places they previously appeared.
+- In Jira Service Management, archived issues will also disappear from the customer portal, queues, and all other places they previously appeared.

 - Issue data will be ignored and removed from the index.
-This enhances Jira's performance due to Jira storing less data.
+This enhances Jira performance because Jira stores less data.

 Restoring an issue